The Feast of the Dormition of the Theotokos

 The Liturgical Background of the Feast

-During the Dormition Fast, either the Small Paraklesis (Supplicatory Canon) or the Great Paraklesis are celebrated every evening with the exception of Saturdays, the Eve of the Feast of the Transfiguration and the Eve of the Feast of the Dormition itself, where the festal services are celebrated.
+During the Dormition Fast, either the Small Paraklesis (Supplicatory Canon) or the Great Paraklesis are celebrated every evening with the following exceptions: on Saturdays, on the Eve of the Feast of the Transfiguration and on the Eve of the Feast of the Dormition itself, where the festal services are celebrated.